US Treasury Secretary Yellen Kicks Off Africa Tour in Senegal

 “The United States is all in on Africa, and all in with Africa,” she said.
 “And our engagement is not transactional.
 It’s not for show.
 And it’s not for the short term.”

+She announced U.S. plans to expand partnerships with Africa on conservation, climate adaptation and access to clean energy, and noted U.S. President Joe Biden’s intentions to provide over $1 billion to support African-led climate resilience efforts.

+On Saturday she will attend the groundbreaking of a U.S.-financed rural electrification project that is being led by an American engineering firm.

-Yellen’s trip comes on the heels of last month’s U.S.-Africa Leaders Summit, where President Joe Biden committed $55 billion in economic, health and security aid to the continent over the next three years.
+Yellen’s trip comes on the heels of last month’s U.S.-Africa Leaders Summit, where Biden committed $55 billion in economic, health and security aid to the continent over the next three years.

+Biden, first lady Jill Biden and Vice President Kamala Harris also have plans to visit.

-U.S. engagement with Africa took a backseat during the Trump administration.
+U.S. engagement with Africa took a backseat during the administration of former U.S. President Donald Trump.
 Meanwhile, Beijing was investing billions in African infrastructure projects and becoming Africa's largest trading partner, while Russian-backed paramilitary forces fanned out across the continent.

-Yellen’s visit sends a clear message that the U.S. is ready to compete.

 Africa is home to some of the world’s largest mineral reserves, which will be critical for the Biden administration’s plans to promote clean energy.